sew-k/cheap-flight-search/README.md

 1. ~~There is an issue of using Swagger (swagger-ui) for API endpoints documentation in the project~~ - FIXED

-2. Before searching for itineraries in ItineraryView it is needed to set up data by clicking "set airports" button
+2. ~~Before searching for itineraries in ItineraryView it is needed to set up data by clicking "set airports" button~~ - out of date

 3. ~~Not handled exception when User duplicates searching requests for Itineraries~~ - FIXED
 4. ~~CalendarView is now useless due to not store current data about User and it's calendar~~ - FIXED